 HIV causes the body to remove old bone more quickly than normal and slows down the creation of new bone.
 In addition, certain HIV meds can weaken bones.

 When bones are weak, even a light fall can break them, leading to a major loss of function.
 For example, people with hip fractures have hip pain and cannot walk until they have surgery.
 Even after surgery, some people cannot walk as well as they used to.
 Broken bones can also lead to other health problems, and even death.

 ASK IF YOU SHOULD GET YOUR BONE HEALTH CHECKED

-People with HIV over 50 should get checked for weak bones, since they may not have any symptoms until a lot of damage has been done.
+People with HIV age 50 and older should get checked for weak bones, since they may not have any symptoms until a lot of damage has been done.
 A bone density scan, sometimes called a DEXA scan, is a painless way to check your overall bone health.
-Even if you have little bone damage, getting a bone scan or other tests may be a good idea since they can give you a baseline to look at as you age.
+Even if you have little bone damage, getting a bone scan or other tests may be a good idea since these tests can give you a baseline of your bone health to reference as you age.